SpocWiki/quartz-fork/content/README.md

 ---
 aliases:
 tags:
-title: How to include this in your own vault:
+title: How to include this in your own vault
 ---
 This Repository/Folder/Wiki/Vault contains shared, public, freely usable Text and Data.